-If the protected person has more than one pending benefit request, in general, USCIS uses the safe mailing address or preferred mailing address that the person listed on the relevant form.
-USCIS may send correspondence to multiple addresses depending on the protected person's preferences listed on the relevant form or Form G-28.
+If the protected alien has more than one pending benefit request, in general, USCIS uses the safe mailing address or preferred mailing address that the alien listed on the relevant form.
+USCIS may send correspondence to multiple addresses depending on the protected alien's preferences listed on the relevant form or Form G-28.